-The Horsham LIbrary will officially introduce the archives in April 2019 (date and time TBD).
+The Horsham LIbrary will officially host the archives beginning in April 2019.
 While the database can be searched from anywhere on the internet, the library can also provide search assistance.

 Thank you to the Friends of the Horsham Library for their support.

 The archives have been organized and preserved with the assistance of professional preservationists and archivists.
 It uses an on-line database from Past Perfect which is used by museums and collections internationally.
 The archive can be searched directly but items in the archive will also appear in searches of other state-wide or country-wide databases using Past Perfect.

 HPHA extensive collection includes maps of the area, local family histories, photos, property records dating back to the 1680's, correspondence and much more.
 The collection is available for search at the link above.
 The actual items may be reviewed upon request and by appointment.

 Many of these are records of transactions of the

 In reviewing the records you will notice that in some (many) cases we have objects with little description, especially photographs of people.
 So any information to better describe or identify people or objects would be greatly appreciated.

 Michael Gubicza, wrote a blog article about HPHA's collection for the Historical Society of Philadelphia as part of HSP's Hidden Collections Initiative for Pennsylvania Small Archival Repositories.

 One of the more significant documents in our collection -